wix-playground/stylable-vue-example/README.md

 If you're using [VS Code](https://code.visualstudio.com/) as your IDE, we strongly recommend installing our [stylable-intelligence](https://marketplace.visualstudio.com/items?itemName=wix.stylable-intelligence) extension.

 It provides a typed CSS experience including auto completions, hinting, diagnostics and more.

+## A word from the maintainer
+This has been one of my first (and admittedly lovely) interactions with Vue.
+We will gladly accept PRs that will bring this project in-line with the community standards for a Vue project. -Tom.